nih-cfde/published-documentation/README.md

 # published-documentation

-This repository builds the public technical documentation for the CFDE: https://docs.nih-cfde.org/en/latest/ (redirects from ReadTheDocs [website](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/))
+This repository builds the public technical documentation for the CFDE: https://docs.nih-cfde.org/en/latest/ (note that the ReadTheDocs [website](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/) redirects to this public URL).

 The website is a compilation of 3 data sources: